waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Turn 24083:** Position mismatch.
 Believed I was at (25, 14) but was actually at (29, 11).
 This caused a failed navigation attempt.

 # Goldenrod City
-- A POKEFAN_M in the Game Corner lost his COIN CASE in the UNDERGROUND.
-I need to find it to play the games.
+- Found the COIN CASE in the Underground at (7, 25) on map 3_53.
+I can now play games at the Game Corner.
 - **Turn 24348:** Major location hallucination.
 Believed I was in Goldenrod City (11_18) at (14, 22) and tried to path to a non-existent warp at (18, 27).
 Was actually still in the Goldenrod Game Corner (11_19) at (2, 13).
  (Observed in Goldenrod Dept. Store).